 Storm Boy went on to win a number of awards including the Australian Film Institute Award for Best Film in 1977, not to mention a standing ovation at the Cannes Film Festval and a screening at the White House on President Carter's special request!
 You can read a fantastic synopsis of the film from SBS Movies here, where Storm Boy is broken down to discover why the film is so important and what it really is about.

-See the trailer of 'Storm Boy' below
+See the movie trailer of original 1975 'Storm Boy' film below

 - Above: Storm Boy Promotional Posters 1976 - Photo Credit: South Australian Film Commission

 2016 saw the 40th Anniversary since the Storm Boy film was released with celebrations accross the district.
 Alexandrina Council celebrated with a commemorative screening of the film in the town's Centenary Hall in Goolwa.